-Claddagh rings worn on the right hand generally indicate that a person is either single or in a relationship.
+The Claddagh ring meaning on the right hand generally indicates that a person is either single or in a relationship.
 In this regard, the direction of the heart is used to show whether you are open for love (point of the heart facing outwards) or that someone has a claim on your heart (point of the heart facing inwards).

 If the Claddagh Ring is worn on the ring finger of the right hand: